Meet the Committee

 Beverley is currently serving her third term on the ILANZ committee, based in Christchurch.
 Her work portfolios with the committee include focussing on regional events to facilitate networking for the approximately 140 in-house lawyers based in Canterbury, and raising the profile of in-house lawyers and ILANZ through engagement with the universities.

 Beverley holds a BA, LLB, and Master of Strategic Studies from Victoria University of Wellington.

 Jeremy is General Manager – Risk, Legal and Governance at The Co-operative Bank.
-He lives in Wellington and is married with children.
+He lives in Wellington and is married with two teenage children.
 Outside of work and family his passions are wine appreciation, mountain biking and golf.